 In other words, don’t give your family your leftovers.
 Family is our first responsibility and must be our primary commitment.
-Everything else is there to support our first love; family works best if it has our complete attention and our unwavering commitment.
+Everything else is there to support that.
+Family works best if it has our complete attention and unwavering commitment.

-When I think of how much money we spent on eating out and buy new cars unnecessarily, it blows my mind.
-Those two items alone would have paid off our mortgage by now.
-Most of the stuff we stretched ourselves to purchase does nothing to improve life over the long haul.
+When I think of how much money we spent on eating out and buying new cars unnecessarily, it blows my mind.
+If we hadn’t done that, we would have paid off our mortgage by now.
+Most of the stuff we stretch ourselves to purchase does nothing to improve life over the long haul.
 The added pressure only makes things worse.

 Climbing one more rung up the ladder, corporate or otherwise, is of little consequence compared to my calling to love, enjoy, nurture, and encourage my family.
 What I do is not who I am.
-Who I am is a husband and a dad.
+Who I am is a dad.

 A friend was struggling with two high-energy kids and some tension in his marriage.
 Things were hard and he couldn’t see life ever being any different.
-But the kids were born, graduated from high school and gone in a few months shy of twenty years!
-“What happened?” he said when he was 46, “I think I missed too much!”
+But the kids were born, graduated from high school, and gone in a few months shy of 20 years!
+“What happened?” he said when he was 46.
+“I think I missed too much!”

-5. The strongest advantage I can give my kids is loving their mother:
+5. The best gift I can give my kids is having a good relationship with their mother.

-We want all the advantages for our children, and rightly so.
-So we spring for tutoring, we get involved with elite sports, we lean on them to be exceptional, and we work extra hours and weekends putting your marriage on the backburner.
+We all want to give a good life to our children, and rightly so.
+So we spring for tutoring, we get involved with elite sports, we lean on them to be exceptional, and we work extra hours and weekends.
 Achievement is good, and it’s fine to want the children to excel.
-But the best advantage we can offer is to love their mother with commitment, faithfulness, kindness, devotion, and creativity.
+But the best advantage we can offer is to love and respect their mother.
 It’s the only edge your family really needs.
 And if you aren’t married to your kids’ mom, the best gift you can give is to have a good relationship with her.
 Work on it.